History 1302- United States History II » Fall 2019 » Chapter 24 Quiz

 Fellow Republicans initially considered Senator McCarthy's fervent attacks on suspected Communists

-A. an asset to their party.
+A. embarrassing to their party.

 B. without foundation.